-Under the terms of the manufacturing license and supply agreement (the "Manufacturing License and Supply Agreement"), MEPL has granted to one of Novogen's subsidiaries an exclusive, non-transferable sub license to manufacture and supply phenoxodiol in its primary manufactured form.
-Novogen's subsidiary has agreed to supply phenoxodiol to MEPL for the clinical trial development program and phenoxodiol's ultimate commercial use.
+On September 24, 2003, MEPL and Novogen Laboratories Pty Limited, a subsidiary of Novogen, entered into an amended and restated manufacturing license and supply agreement (the "Manufacturing License and Supply Agreement").
+Under the terms of the Manufacturing License and Supply Agreement, MEPL has granted to Novogen Laboratories Pty Limited an exclusive, non-transferable sub license to manufacture and supply phenoxodiol in its primary manufactured form.
+Novogen Laboratories Pty Limited has agreed to supply phenoxodiol to MEPL for the clinical trial development program and phenoxodiol's ultimate commercial use.
 Phenoxodiol supplied by Novogen under the terms of this agreement will be charged at cost plus a 50% markup.

-Transactions giving rise to expenditures amounting to \$12,000 and \$50,000 were made under the manufacturing license and supply agreement with Novogen during the three months ended September 30, 2007 and 2006, respectively.
+Transactions giving rise to expenditures amounting to \$25,000 and \$89,000 were made under the Manufacturing License and Supply Agreement with Novogen during the six months ended December 31, 2007 and 2006, respectively.

-At September 30, 2007 there was no amount owning to Novogen under the Manufacturing License and Supply Agreement.
-At September 30, 2006 \$6,000 was due and owing to Novogen under the Manufacturing License and Supply Agreement and are included in amounts due to parent company.
+At December 31, 2007, there was no amount owning to Novogen under the Manufacturing License and Supply Agreement.
+At December 31, 2006, \$23,000 was due and owing to Novogen under the Manufacturing License and Supply Agreement and is included in amounts due to parent company.

-Novogen has taken the strategic decision not to manufacture large scale Active Pharmaceutical Ingredients (API) for cancer drugs, including phenoxodiol, as these can be more economically supplied by third parties with particular expertise in this area.
-The contract facilities that have been identified are FDA licensed, have a track record of large scale API manufacture and have already invested in capital and equipment.
-The Company has completed the novation to MEPL of contracts that Novogen had entered into with third parties to develop a scalable manufacturing method to ensure that sufficient quantities of phenoxodiol can be manufactured in compliance with cGMP (Current Good Manufacturing Practices), to supply the necessary quantities of API for the OVATURE trial and to complete the analytical and stability work necessary for an NDA submission.
+Novogen has taken the strategic decision not to manufacture large scale Active Pharmaceutical Ingredients ("API") for cancer drugs, including phenoxodiol, as these can be more economically supplied by third parties with particular expertise in this area.
+The Company has entered into contracts with third parties to ensure that sufficient quantities of phenoxodiol can be manufactured in compliance with cGMP (Current Good Manufacturing Practices), to supply the necessary quantities of API for the OVATURE trial and to complete the analytical and stability work necessary for an NDA submission.